 Now, this definitely isn’t the end-all-be-all of lists, but it’s for sure all the baits I wouldn’t be caught dead without.
 Any time I leave the house, you can bet I have multiples of everything listed, and that I’ll throw one of these first.

-Your experience might differ, but this list tends to cover all bodies of water I’ve ever visited, and all points in the water column that bass hold at.
+Your experience might differ, but this list tends to cover all bodies of water I’ve ever visited and all points in the water column where bass are holding.
 So, get out there and catch some fish!

 Good luck and tight lines!